-- Coil widths of 12" or more are to be stood up with the "eye" facing the rear of the truck. - Maximum of 2 coils banded together (where applicable) due to weight restrictions of cranes/hoists/lift trucks. - 16933 144th Ave Spring Lake Shape Stampings plant specific requirement for coils that are 12" to 17" need to have a minimum of 3 inches between banded coils to safely unload the truck.
+- Coil widths 12" or above are to be stand up with the "eye" facing the rear of the truck. - Maximum of 2 coils banded together (where applicable) due to weight restrictions of cranes/hoists/lift trucks. - Tails of the coils, inside of the inner diameter, must lay flat to a maximum of 2" from ID lap.